West Side Boy goes oxygen free for the first time since birth (Video)

 “The specialty center is great.
 We come twice a week to monitor his condition,” said Lily.
 “We are so close with all of our doctors and nurses.
 I always send his nurses picture of him, all of his doctors and nurses are like our extended family,” she added.

-Dr. Kathleen Meyer is a Neonatologist at the Neonatal Intensive Care Unit at Baystate Children’s Hospital, and one of the physicians who has cared for Gage since birth.
-Dr. Meyer says as Gage’s condition began to improve, the decision was made to slowly wean him off of the oxygen.
+Dr. Kathleen Meyer is a neonatologist at the NICU at Baystate Children’s Hospital, and one of the physicians who has cared for Gage since birth.
+Meyer says as Gage’s condition began to improve, the decision was made to slowly wean him off of the oxygen.

 Just in time for his first birthday in March, Gage and his family got a big surprise- after being on oxygen since birth, he would now no longer need any O2.